 I used to be scared of cooking.
 Baking was so much safer–all you had to do was follow the recipe, set the oven at precisely the right temperature, and then pull it out when the timer beeped and the toothpick came out clean.
 Cooking was a much stranger beast.
 I mean, there were so many variables!
 Spices, methods, cooking times…You could cook on a barbecue, you could broil it, you could pan fry, sear, saute.
 You could add 1 tbsp of dried basil or you could cut up fresh basil leaves.
 You could add red pepper, which also happened to be called cayenne, etc, etc, etc!
 I always felt overwhelmed, and I never really got a lot of direction from anyone.
 My mother’s favorite phrase was “till it looks right,” and my husband thinks that timers are for sissies.
 My room-mate even banned me from the kitchen when I was trying to teach myself to cook.
 (The final straw, I think, was the third pot of burnt rice accompanied by charcoal briquettes that had started out as pork.
 He told me I could bake to my heart’s content, but other than that, leave well enough alone).
 Much later I found out that most of what confused me was that so many things were called by multiple names.
 Go figure.

 I won’t always talk about food though.
 I have the incredible fortune to live in a place (Missoula, MT) that fosters creativity and community, and sometimes I’ll talk about that.
 Sometimes I’ll talk about the challenges and rewards of having a family and a life in progress.
-Sometimes I’ll talk about bruising my toenails in ballet rehearsals or skinning my knees in modern class.
+Sometimes I’ll talk about bruising my toenails in ballet rehearsals or skinning my knees in modern dance class.
 You never know!
 This place is a sounding board for me, so feel free to stop by and shoot the breeze, have some coffee, and stop and smell the cookies.

 I love to hear from you (it really does make my day), so feel free to contact me at mommajo28 at gmail dot com.